-This report describes a pedestrian level wind (PLW) study undertaken to satisfy Zoning By-law Amendment application requirements for the proposed multi-building development located 780 Baseline Road in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
-Our mandate within this study is to investigate pedestrian wind comfort and safety within and surrounding the subject site, and to identify areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where required.
+This report describes a pedestrian level wind (PLW) study undertaken to satisfy Zoning By-law Amendment application requirements for the proposed masterplan development, referred to as "March Road Kanata Development", located at four civic addresses: 555, 591, 595, and 603 March Road in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
+Our mandate within this study is to investigate pedestrian wind conditions within and surrounding the subject site, and to identify areas where conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where required.

-The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the computational fluid dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian wind comfort and safety within and surrounding the subject site according to City of Ottawa wind comfort and safety criteria.
+The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the computational fluid dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian wind comfort and safety within and surrounding the subject site according to City of Ottawa wind criteria.
 The results and recommendations derived from these considerations are detailed in the main body of the report (Section 5), illustrated in Figures 3A-7, and summarized as follows:

 - 1) All grade-level areas within and surrounding the subject site are predicted to experience conditions that are considered acceptable for the intended pedestrian uses throughout the year.
-Specifically, conditions over surrounding sidewalks, walkways, transit stops, and in the vicinity of building access points, are considered acceptable.
-An exception is described as follows: - a.
-Conditions over the plaza to the east of the subject site are predicted to be suitable for a mix of standing and strolling during the typical use period. - b.
-Mitigation will be required to ensure the area is suitable for a mix of sitting and standing during the typical use period.
-The implementation of landscape elements, such as vertical wind screen and planters with coniferous plantings in dense arrangements and strategically placed seating with high-back benches to shield the area from westerly winds would increase comfort levels.
-Mitigation strategies will be developed and confirmed in collaboration with the design team as the design progresses and in preparation of the future Site Plan Control application submission.
+Specifically, conditions over surrounding sidewalks, transit stops, existing parking lot and walkway west of the subject site, laneways, walkways, surface parking, public park, P.O.P.S., and in the vicinity of building access points, are considered acceptable.
+Exceptions are as follows: - a.
+Conditions in the vicinity of the possible main building access points along the east elevation of the north 30-storey residential building and along the west elevations of the central and east 24-storey residential buildings are predicted to be suitable for standing during the summer and autumn, becoming suitable for a mix of standing and strolling during the spring, and suitable for strolling during the winter.
+To ensure safe operability throughout the year, we recommend that the entrance be recessed into the building façade by at least 2 m.
+This item will be addressed for the future Site Plan Control application submission.

-2) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
-During extreme weather events, (e.g., thunderstorms, tornadoes, and downbursts), pedestrian safety is the main concern.
+- b.
+During the typical use period, conditions over the P.O.P.S. serving the northwest building are predicted to be suitable for sitting within the majority of the area, while regions of standing conditions are predicted at the northwest corner and to the east.
+Depending on the programming, the noted conditions may be considered acceptable.
+Specifically, if the areas that are predicted to be suitable for standing will not accommodate seating or lounging activities, the noted conditions would be considered acceptable.
+If required by programming, comfort conditions over the P.O.P.S. may be improved through landscaping, such as a combination of tall wind barriers and dense arrangements of coniferous plantings, installed around sensitive areas.
+This item will be addressed for the future Site Plan Control application submission. - 2) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
+During extreme weather events, (for example, thunderstorms, tornadoes, and downbursts), pedestrian safety is the main concern.
 However, these events are generally short-lived and infrequent and there is often sufficient warning for pedestrians to take appropriate cover.